danielenapo/AI_unibo/Obsidian Uni/Neuroscience/Neuroanatomy/Neural Circuits.md

 Neural circuits with feedback loops help to ensure this relationship (image A)
 ![[Pasted image 20230409180142.png]]

-# Neural Plasticity
+# Plasticity
-Neural connections can be modified through experience and learning (expecially chemical synapses are more able to change since they don't need to be in direct touch).
+Neural connections can be modified through experience and learning (especially chemical synapses are more able to change since they don't need to be in direct touch).
 - **Short term** changes lasts seconds/hours -> increase or decrease effectiveness of existing established connections
 - **Long term** changes are structural changes lasting days.